-- Before connecting the DC input power cables, ensure that the DC voltage is within the safe range (lower than 60 V DC) and that the DC switch on the inverter is OFF.
-Failing to do so may result in electric shocks. - When the inverter is running, it is not allowed to work on the DC input power cables, such as connecting or disconnecting a PV string or a PV module in a PV string.
-Failing to do so may cause electric shocks. - If no PV string connects to a DC input terminal of the inverter, do not remove the watertight cap from the DC input terminals.
-Otherwise, the IP rating of the inverter will be affected.
+- Before connecting the DC input power cables, ensure that the DC voltage is within the safe range (lower than 60 V DC) and that the DC SWITCH on the inverter is OFF.
+Otherwise, the high voltage may result in electric shocks. - When the inverter is operating, do not perform maintenance or operations on the DC input power cables, such as connecting or disconnecting a PV string or a PV module in the PV string.
+Otherwise, electric shocks may occur. - If no PV string connects to a DC input terminal of the inverter, do not remove the waterproof cap from the DC input terminal.
+Otherwise, the protection level of the inverter will decrease.

 Ensure that the following conditions are met.
-Otherwise, the inverter may be damaged, or even a fire could happen.
+Otherwise, the inverter may be damaged or even a fire may occur.

-- The DC input voltage of the inverter shall not exceed maximum input voltage under any circumstance. - The polarities of electric connections are correct on the DC input side.
-The positive and negative terminals of a PV string connect to corresponding positive and negative DC input terminals of the inverter. - If the DC input power cables are reversely connected, do not operate the DC switch as well as positive and negative connectors immediately.
-Wait until the night when solar irradiance declines and the PV string current drops to below 0.5 A. Then set the DC switch to the OFF position, remove the positive and negative connectors, and correct the polarities of the DC input power cables.
+- The DC input voltage of the inverter must not exceed the maximum input voltage under any circumstance. - The polarities of electrical connections must be correct on the DC input side.
+The positive and negative terminals of a PV string must be connected to corresponding positive and negative DC input terminals of the inverter. - If a DC input power cable is reversely connected, do not immediately operate on the DC SWITCH or positive and negative connectors.
+Wait until the night when solar irradiance declines and the PV string current drops to below 0.5 A. Then set the DC SWITCH to OFF, remove the positive and negative connectors, and correct the polarities of the DC input power cable.

-During the installation of PV strings and the inverter, the positive or negative terminals of PV strings may be short-circuited to ground if the power cables are not properly installed or routed.
+During the installation of PV strings and the inverter, the positive or negative terminals of PV strings may be short-circuited to the ground if the power cables are not properly installed or routed.
 In this case, an AC or DC short circuit may occur and damage the inverter.
 The resulting device damage is not covered under any warranty.

-Since the output of the PV string connected to the inverter cannot be grounded, ensure that the PV module output is well insulated to ground.
+The output of the PV string connected to the inverter cannot be grounded.
+Ensure that the PV module output is well insulated to ground.